screeps/docs/source/contributed/caching-overview.md

 ### Global

-The `global` object persists between ticks as a byproduct of the [game loop]('/game-loop.html').
-What this means is that players have access to an ephemeral storage- the `global` object- that will last between ticks.

-In this example a top level variable is defined in a module (`expensive.js`) and gets added to the global cache when the file is loaded with `require`.
+The [game loop]('http://support.screeps.com/hc/en-us/articles/204825672-New-main-loop-architecture') archetecture allows you to define a "loop" function which gets run each tick while allowing you to define expensive one-time-run code in the outer scope.
+This is most commonly used to `require` modules-

+    // executed on new global
+    var mod = require('mod');

+    module.exports.loop = function() {
+        // executed every tick
+        mod.foo();
+    }

+Another example shows how this can be utilized for storing the results of an expensive function.
 After the first time it the function is called the variable will be populated for future calls:

     let runExpensiveCodeResults = false
     function runExpensiveCode() {